 After evaluation of their completed work, applicants must meet guidelines for assured admission.

 - Applicants whose transfer GPA fall between assured admission and 2.0 will be reviewed for possible conditional admission.

 - Applicants whose transfer GPA is less than 2.0 will be placed in pending status until a final transcript is received for evaluation.

 Applicants will be conditionally admitted pending receipt of a final transcript.
 Once the final transcript is received and the work is evaluated, applicants meeting university GPA requirements may be fully admitted to the university.
 Admission for applicants who do not meet university guidelines will be rescinded.

 Application materials and deadlines for former Texas Tech students are available at www.admissions.ttu.edu.
 Official transcripts from all institutions attended subsequent to Texas Tech enrollment must be submitted by the application deadline.
 Students who were on probation, suspension, or second/subsequent suspension and are returning to Texas Tech should refer to the admission criteria under “Scholastic Probation and Suspension” listed in the Undergraduate Academics section of this catalog and on the website listed above.
-Students who left in good standing must have a 2.0 GPA on work taken since leaving Texas Tech.
+Students wishing to return to Texas Tech are required to have a 2.0 GPA on work completed during their absence.

 Back to Top